dhis2/dhis2-docs-implementation/content/database_design/data-quality-03-analysis.md

 Often, one or more of these conditions are _not_ met, which means that it is necessary to also do additional analysis of the reporting completeness.
 In this section we show

-* how to analyse the proportion of facilities that _consistently report_ data element values over a time period, and
+* How to analyse the proportion of facilities that _consistently report_ data element values over a time period, and

-* how to analyse completeness of an individual data element
+* How to analyse completeness of an individual data element

 Common for the approaches outlined is that they require us to configure additional metadata for each variable we want to assess.
 In practice, this means that they can only be implemented for a limited set of data elements.
-The implementation section[LINK] below discusses this further.
+The implementation section discusses this further.

 #### Orgunits consistently reporting